-If you’re going through a foreclosure and your loan servicer (the company that manages your loan account) doesn't follow certain federal mortgage servicing laws, you might be able to use the servicer's noncompliance as a way to delay or cancel the foreclosure—or at least buy yourself enough time to work out an alternative to foreclosure, like a modification.
+If you're going through a foreclosure and your loan servicer doesn't follow certain federal mortgage servicing laws, you might be able to use the servicer's noncompliance as a way to delay or cancel the foreclosure—or at least buy yourself enough time to work out an alternative to foreclosure, like a modification.

-Some foreclosure defense attorneys have been able to use a servicer's violations of the federal laws as a tactic to delay a foreclosure or get a foreclosure dismissed.
-For example, under the federal laws, if the servicer has already started a foreclosure and receives your complete loss mitigation (foreclosure avoidance) application more than 37 days before a foreclosure sale, the servicer may not move for a foreclosure judgment or order of sale, or conduct a foreclosure sale, until:
+Foreclosure defense attorneys have been able to use servicer violations of the federal laws as a tactic to delay foreclosures and get foreclosures dismissed.
+For example, under federal law, if the servicer has already started a foreclosure and receives your complete loss mitigation application more than 37 days before a foreclosure sale, the servicer can't move for a foreclosure judgment or order of sale, or conduct a foreclosure sale, until:

 Be aware that the servicer generally doesn't have to review more than one loss mitigation application from you.
-But if you bring the loan current after submitting an application, the servicer must consider it.
+But if you bring the loan current after submitting an application and then reapply, the servicer must consider your new application.